Jamaican parakeet Eupsittula nana

 Range:

-Vastly distributed through Central America (from Mexico to Panama) and some Caribbean Islands (Cayman Islands, Jamaica and The Hispaniola).
+Vastly distributed through Central America (from Mexico to Panama) and some caribbean islands (Cayman Islands, Jamaica and The Hispaniola).

 Habitat:

-Extended in wooded hills, mountain slopes, bushes, fields and gardens in wetlands or semi-arid areas from sea level up to mid elevation forest.
+Extended in wooded hills, mountain slopes, bushes, fields and gardens in wetlands or semi-arid areas from sea level up to mid-elevation forest.

 Threats

-Risk category: IUCN Red list: Near Threatened.
+IUCN Red List: Near threatened.